FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Related works

 \subsubsection{Synoptic and CSight}

 ~\cite{beschastnikh2011synoptic, beschastnikh2014inferring} are tools based on k-Tails style state-merging of non-probabilistic automata.
-They are focused on learning models for concurrent and distributed systems, contain methods to infer invariants, and can combined with model checkers to verify these invariants against the learned models.
-When a model fails to satisfy an invariant, it is updated used counter-example guided abstraction refinement (CEGAR)~\cite{clarke2000counterexample}.
-Although CEGAR is a common way to implement active learning algorithms, Synoptic and CSight both learn from data sets.
-From the same lab comes also InvariMint~\cite{beschastnikh2013unifying}, a framework for declaratively specifying automaton learning algorithms using properties specified by LTL formulas.
-Similar specifications in other first order logic have also been proposed~\cite{bruynooghe2015predicate}.
-Such specifications are very powerful and allow for a lot of flexibility in designing learning algorithms, as a new algorithm requires just a few lines of code/formulas.
-Some properties, such as statistical tests, are quite hard to specify.
-This is why FlexFringe allows specifications of new evaluation functions by writing code instead of formulas.
-Currently, FlexFringe does not contain functionality for CEGAR-like refinement, or methods to mine invariants.
+They are focused on learning models for concurrent and distributed systems, contain methods to infer invariants, and can be combined with model checkers to verify these invariants against the learned models.
+When a model fails to satisfy an invariant, it is updated using counter-example guided abstraction refinement (CEGAR)~\cite{clarke2000counterexample}.
+Although CEGAR is a common way to implement active learning algorithms, Synoptic and CSight learn from data sets.
+From the same lab also comes InvariMint~\cite{beschastnikh2013unifying}, a framework for declaratively specifying automaton learning algorithms using properties specified by LTL formulas.
+Similar specifications in other first-order logic have also been proposed~\cite{bruynooghe2015predicate}.
+Such specifications are very powerful and allow for much flexibility in designing learning algorithms, as a new algorithm requires just a few lines of code/formulas.
+Some properties, such as statistical tests, are hard to specify.
+FlexFringe allows specifications of new evaluation functions by writing code instead of formulas.
+Currently, FlexFringe does not contain CEGAR-like refinement functionality or methods to mine invariants.